-The first ten years of the program generated a roughly 8:1 return on investment, with an estimated $3.7 billion in private redevelopment spurred by roughly $447 million of public and private investment.
+The first 12 years of the program generated a roughly 8:1 return on investment, with an estimated $4.1 billion in private redevelopment spurred by roughly $500 million of public and private investment.
+The Atlanta BeltLine anticipates reaching a goal of $10 billion in private redevelopment around the corridor over the life of the project.
 In the next several years, significant additional growth is expected with the advancement of the Atlanta Streetcar network along the Atlanta BeltLine.

 The investment that has occurred in the Atlanta BeltLine Planning Area is a development benefit for not only the City of Atlanta, but for the entire metro region.